corda/corda/docs/source/network-bootstrapper.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Package namespace ownership is a Corda security feature that allows a compatibility zone to give ownership of parts of the Java package
-namespace to registered users (e.g. CorDapp development organisations).
+namespace to registered users (e.g. a CorDapp development organisation).
 The exact mechanism used to claim a namespace is up to the zone
 operator.
 A typical approach would be to accept an SSL certificate with the domain in it as proof of domain ownership, or to accept an email from that domain.

 .. note:: Read more about *Package ownership* :doc:`here<design/data-model-upgrades/package-namespace-ownership>`.